lawrennd/old_talks/_uq/includes/auto-ai.md

 \editme

-\notes{\subsection{Auto AI}
+\subsection{Auto AI}

+\slides{* Auto ML is great but not sufficient
+* Interacting components in an ML system
+* Identify problems, and automatically deploy solutions }

-Supervised machine learning models are data-driven statistical functional estimators.
+\notes{Supervised machine learning models are data-driven statistical functional estimators.
 Each ML model is trained to perform a task.
 Machine learning systems are created when these models are integrated as interacting components in a more complex system that carries out a larger scale